Mellanox/dpdk-mlx4/lib/librte_pmd_mlx4/README.rst

 Other requirements:

-- Intel (or 6WIND-provided) DPDK version 1.2.2 source tree (other versions are currently not supported).
+- A supported Intel (or 6WIND-provided) DPDK version.
 - An up-to-date GCC-based toolchain.

 Compilation (internal)